 Download the report to find out the results of our online survey of more than 2,000 people.

-At home with water reveals the results of our successful online tool, The Water Energy Calculator, to help households understand their water use and identify potential savings.
+Our research into domestic water use in the UK uncovers the results of our successful online tool, The Water Energy Calculator, used by households to help them understand their water use and identify potential savings.
 'At home with water' will enable consumers, business and government to understand how water is used in the home, forecast future trends and help millions of households to save water and money.

 The focus of this smaller qualitative study was to understand householders’ perceptions of their water use, as well as their priorities and experiences, in order to help identify potential areas for development in water efficiency.

 This research highlights how much we need to do to reduce our energy use in the UK and work towards a low-carbon future.
 Not only do we need to use less power, we also need to use power differently and at different times, altering our behaviour to reduce the ‘peak load’ demands on the grid.
 This will become even more crucial in the next decade, when there's more decentralised and renewable power in the electricity mix, and we need to power the next generation of electric vehicles.